grow company profitsAlign your strategy, culture and operations

 In this session, I introduce potential next steps.
 Basically, you can take the Make It So Implementation plan and do the work yourself.
 Or, you can choose to move on to our next program where your managers build on this work, and design the Operating System for your business.

 Step 3: Final High-Level Make It So Implementation Plan

-The final deliverable of this program is the High-Level Make It So Implementation Plan.
-My partner documents throughout the program.
-This gives you immediate access to a summary of all decisions made.
-As the name of this program implies, it sets the course for your company.
+The final deliverable of the Align Your Strategy Program is the High-Level Make It So Implementation Plan.
+My partner has been continuously taking notes throughout the program.
+This process facilitates your immediate access to a summary of all decisions made.
+Your immediate takeaway is a document that sets the course for your company.

 All executive decisions are memorialized and plainly laid out.
-At this time, we also provide you a proposal for delivering our next program—Build An Operating Platform.
+At this time, we also provide you a proposal for delivering our next program—Align Your Operations.